quickube/qscaler-python-sdk/README.md

-# Gamba
+# QScaler-SDK
-Gamba is a python package to use with QScaler for an easy server-worker setup using the QScaler autoscaler
+qscaler-sdk is a python package to use with QScaler for an easy server-worker setup using the QScaler autoscaler

 ## Overview
 some stuff to be written here...